upjohnc/poetry-aws-sam/README.md

 ## History

-The plugin was created while Pinnacle Solutions Group was working with Ameritas on one of its serverless projects.
-Ameritas used SAM for its serverless management.
+The plugin was created while Pinnacle Solutions Group was working with one of its clients on a projects built on aws serverless resources.
+The client used SAM for its serverless management.
 The company ended a vendor's contract, which led to the team not having a repository for its package whl's.
 The team shifted to using poetry and installing its packages from a github url.
 With the change to poetry, the team needed to update